Thypari/R6S-MapViewer/README.md

 You can find the latest version here: https://github.com/Thypari/R6S-MapViewer/releases

+You need Java or else the program won't start: https://java.com/en/download/

 ## Can I help?
 If you have better pictures of maps or the missing maps, just shot me a message.